 2016 – 2017

 Power of the Avant-Garde – Now and then, at Bozar in Brussels.
 Writes the short article “Why I like Munch”.
 Publication of the book Venus & Adonis, Shakespeare’s narrative poem from 1593 translated into Dutch by Hafid Bouazza – it is the first time Dumas illustrates a poem.
 2017: Unveiling of commissioned altar- piece in St. Anne’s church in Dresden, a collaboration with Jan Andriesse and Bert Boogaard.

 After eight years, second show at David Zwirner Gallery: Myths & Mortals.
 Drawing series Venus & Adonis forms the centre of the exhibition, with works about transformations inspired by the sensuality of Shakespeare and the energy gained by reflecting on Munch.

-[Adapted biography from: Marlene Dumas, Trine Otte Bak Nielsen.
+[Adapted and expanded biography from: Marlene Dumas, Trine Otte Bak Nielsen.
 Omega’s Eyes.
 Marlene Dumas on Edvard Munch, guest star René Daniëls.
 Oslo: Munch Museum, 2018]